Jump To

 3b.
 Health History Overview/Timeline

 Ultimately, this Resident Health And Treatment Information section will contain information about every health check, veterinary exam, diagnostic report, and treatment they have received.
 If individuals require a diet that is different from the standard diet you provide to others of their species or breed, this information can be kept in this section as well.
-This can add up to a lot of information.
-Particularly if you are maintaining a paper record-keeping system, it can be a good idea to compile a Resident Health History Overview/Timeline to help keep track of everything and make information easier to find.
+This can add up to a lot of information, so we recommend creating a Resident Health History Overview/Timeline to help keep track of everything and make information easier to find.
 Think of this as a cross between a timeline and a table of contents that will make it easier to skim through their history to find pertinent information.
 Even if you save every single Health Check form and every Treatment Record and keep them filed and organized, it may be difficult to find the information you are looking for – especially for residents who have received long-term treatments or have been treated for multiple conditions.
 The same applies to Diagnostic Results and Veterinary Reports.
-It may not make sense, or be easy, to skim through multiple reports when searching for what you need.
+It may not make sense or be easy to skim through multiple reports when searching for what you need.
 Even with a digital system that easily allows you to search for keywords, it can be helpful to have a timeline that shows a quick overview of their health history in chronological order.

 1/27/16 – Routine health check performed.
 Northern fowl mites found.
 No other significant findings.
 See health check form for more details.
 Entire flock treated with Frontline spray.